-As soon as you're sure both the firmware and the default modes are up to date, power-cycle (turn off and back on) your MIDI Maestro to finalize the updates.
+As soon as you're sure both are up to date, power-cycle (turn off and back on) your MIDI Maestro to finalize the updates.

 Custom Modes

 Note: Always update the Firmware and default modes before uploading your custom mode.